 Here’s another take on phonics if you want to get a little more involved.
-She gives ideas for how to use these with both reading and math.
+There are some great ideas for how to use these for both reading and math.

 SOURCE: A Neighborhood Kindergarten.

 Any kid would love this project.
-It involves LEGO, pool noodles, marbles, and building.
+It involves LEGOs, pool noodles, marbles, and building.
 It’s the perfect project to sneak in a little STEM learning.

 SOURCE: Frugal Fun for Boys and Girls

-This teacher uses pool noodles as a card holder for her students to practice spelling words, and we love the simplicity.
+This teacher uses pool noodles as cardholders for her students to practice spelling words, and we love the simplicity.
 You could also use it for classroom games, name holders, etc.

 SOURCE: Heidi Songs

-Here’s another sneaky way to get in some science by creating a pool noodle wall.
+Create a pool noodle wall as another sneaky way to get in some science.
 Have students create their own designs for water races.
 This warm-weather activity will be the highlight of the week.

 SOURCE: Teaching Mama

 If you have a painting project to do, consider using pool noodles as stamps.
-They make perfect circles, which can be the base to many great craft projects
+They make perfect circles, which can be the base for many great craft projects.

 SOURCE: Optimistic Mommy

-Do those ball chairs keep slipping away in your classroom?
+Do those ball chairs keep rolling away in your classroom?
 Make a stabilizer with a pool noodle.